-Quite often your water pump is buried deep in the engine, making it difficult to access.
+Quite often, your water pump, is buried deep in the engine, making it difficult to access.

 Also, your water pump, is usually attached, to a number of other moving parts.
-As a result, Water pump noise will resonate throughout the engine making it even harder to identify.
+As a result, water pump noise will, resonate throughout the engine, making it even harder to identify.

 So, How Does Your Water Pump Work